Transit & Communication:

-Having thought a bit further on the subject, I think I overlooked the fact that Muggles developed heavier than air flight themselves in 1913, that aircraft had reached a fairly useful level of sophistication by WWI, and that commercial air travel was in place by the end of the war.
+I had overlooked the fact that, in our world at least, Muggles developed heavier than air flight themselves by 1913, that aircraft had reached a fairly useful level of sophistication during WWI, and that commercial air travel was in place by the end of the war.
 So perhaps it wasn’t just the fact that there were more Muggles on the ground that was the deciding factor in banning flying carpets.
-Muggles in the air, were a problem that no one had encountered much earlier than say, around 1920 or so, and, unlike with hot air balloons, which could be readily avoided, I doubt that a flying carpet is capable of moving at a speed which would make it possible to get out of the way of an aircraft.
+Muggles in the air, were a whole new problem that no one had encountered much earlier than say, around 1920 or so, and, unlike with hot air balloons, which could be readily avoided, I doubt that a flying carpet is capable of moving at a speed which would make it possible to get out of the way of an aircraft.
 Even before Muggles developed jet propulsion technology.

 And pushing back the ban to around 1920 or 1930 might explain the reason that people no longer discuss them much.
 That’s an argument that has been over for a long time.

-Even the Floo network, a widely used mode of casual transportation today, is administered and maintained under a bureaucratic overlay which is a strong counter-indication against the likelihood that such a widespread network could have been set up and maintained in the absence of a centralized authority.
+Ministry oversight appears to be a hallmark of most of the more common forms of transportation in current use in the wizarding world today.
+Even the Floo network, one of the more widely used modes of casual transportation in modern Wizarding Britain, is administered and maintained under a bureaucratic overlay which is a strong counter-indication against the likelihood that such a widespread network would, or indeed could have been set up and maintained in the absence of a centralized authority.
 The old Wizards’ Council is unlikely to have been able to command the resources necessary to establish such a network.

-However, we have been given ample reason to suspect that some earlier form of transit and communication by way of fire, and operating on the same underlying principle as the modern Floo network would have developed some time before the Seclusion.
+However, we have ample reason to believe that some earlier form of transit and communication by way of fire, and operating on the same underlying principle as the modern Floo network would have developed some time before the Seclusion.

 We are told by way of her chocolate frog card that Floo powder was invented in the 13th century by one Ignatia Wildsmith in an attempt to address the slowness and physically exhausting effects of conventional (broom) travel.
 It is my own contention that Floo transit in this earlier form was probably also soon widely adopted and utilized as a “sure-fire” means of quickly transporting a wizard, who might be seriously endangered to a place of safety by way of a route that no Muggle would be likely to attempt pursuit.
 The unfortunate result of this practice is that it would have tended to reinforce the growing Muggle contention that only through demonic assistance is magic possible.